-Wiley Rein has an unparalleled ability to assist U.S. and foreign companies before the Committee on Foreign Investment in the United States (CFIUS) and the Defense Security Service (DSS), and with Network Security Agreements (NSAs).
-With more than two decades of CFIUS, NSA and DSS experience, our team of legal and policy experts, including former U.S. Government officials responsible for CFIUS reviews and the drafting and implementation of CFIUS regulations, have managed numerous complex CFIUS, NSA and DSS cases.
-This comprehensive experience positions us to provide guidance on all aspects of the CFIUS, NSA and DSS processes.
+Wiley Rein has an unparalleled ability to assist clients on a broad range of national security issues.
+We counsel U.S. and foreign companies in matters before the Committee on Foreign Investment in the United States (CFIUS) and the Defense Security Service (DSS), and provide assistance with network security agreements (NSA).
+Wiley Rein’s CFIUS and National Security Practice also has more than two decades of experience handling matters related to export controls, including the International Traffic in Arms Regulations (ITAR), economic sanctions, and the Foreign Agent Registration Act (FARA).
+Our Team of legal and policy experts, including former U.S. government officials responsible for the drafting and implementation of CFIUS regulations and reviews, have managed numerous complex national security cases with successful outcomes for our clients.

-Wiley Rein’s CFIUS practice is complemented by the broad and diverse strength of professionals in the firm’s other areas of specialty, including: Government Contracts, Export Controls, Cybersecurity, Economic Sanctions/Office of Foreign Assets Control, FCPA and Corporate, and is further bolstered by a host of specialized practice experience in defense, telecommunications, aviation, satellite technology and other sectors.
+Wiley Rein’s CFIUS and National Security Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Export Controls, Economic Sanctions/Office of Foreign Assets Control, Anti-Money Laundering, FCPA, Cybersecurity, Communications, Privacy, Government Contracts, International Trade, Public Policy, and Corporate practices.

-Wiley Rein’s CFIUS and NSA experience includes, among others:
+Wiley Rein’s national security experience includes, among others:

-- Assisting a major New York private equity fund in their acquisition of one of America’s largest defense and energy contractors to the U.S. Government.
+- Assisting a major New York private equity fund in its acquisition of one of the largest defense and energy contractors to the U.S. government.

-- Representing a multinational non-U.S. company before the Defense Security Service, set up its new U.S. subsidiary to perform classified contracts, and assisted in gaining all required compliances.
+- Representing a multinational non-U.S. company before DSS, organizing its new U.S. subsidiary to perform classified contracts, and assisting in gaining all required clearances.

-- Advising a U.K. engineering and infrastructure construction firm in its purchase of a U.S. advanced technology and engineering company.
+- Advising a U.K. engineering and infrastructure construction firm in its purchase of an advanced technology and engineering company in the United States.

 - Advising in the sale and acquisition of numerous U.S. communications assets, including terrestrial and mobile companies.